UWO-CS346-Fall-25/cs346f25-volunteer-sign-up-app/README.md

 This website aims to simplify the process of searching for local volunteer opportunities and signing up for them.

-Based on a teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL.
+Based on a teaching template for building secure web applications with Node.js, Express, EJS, and PostgreSQL via Supabase.

 ## As of Week 9: